Felisong/cpnt262-basic-calculator/README.md

 - used [perplexity ai](https://www.perplexity.ai) to ask why 2 operators weren't working without quotes.

+- my mom for helping me conceptualize the flow chart of this project

 ## final thoughts as a project

 TBA but getting started was really hard but as soon as I figured out what process.argv was I had an idea on how to implement and starting thinking from there.